 - Widening Horizons (Module Outside the Main Discipline)

-In each term in your second year you will have a choice of around 15 0ptions to choose from (Option A and B, 20 credits each).
-You will also start preparatory work for your final-year dissertation; selecting a topic, assessing its feasibility and engaging in preliminary discussions with potential supervisors.
-The Research Methods (Dissertation Preparation) module (20 credits) gives you first-hand experience of the work of a historian as you learn to identify and frame a valid, intellectually coherent research for your dissertation.
+In your second year you will have a choice of around 15 0ptions to choose from (Option A and B, 20 credits each).
+The Research Methods module (20 credits) gives you first-hand experience of the work of a historian as you learn to identify and frame a valid, intellectually coherent research for your dissertation.
 The module History in Theory and Practice (20 credits) gives you an overview of the evolution of history writing and an introduction to key issues confronting historians today, which you will find helps you reflect on your own historical research.
 The Group Research module (20 credits) provides students with an exciting opportunity to work in groups to design and execute a collaborative research project.
 The aim is for students to gain experience in the process of historical inquiry and develop their research skills in a supportive environment in advance of individual work for dissertations.
 You then choose either the History in Public module (20 credits) or a Language module at an appropriate level (20 credits) or there may also be opportunities to take a substitute placement module called Professional Skills (please note: places are limited on the Professional Skills module).

 - Research Methods (20 credits)